 Establishment of the new waste transfer station on an excised portion of the mining lease is a very positive environmental outcome for Parkes Council and Alkane.
 This project has enabled recycling of mining assets for an ongoing use.
+The one negative aspect of the waste transfer station is that plastic and paper rubbish blows out of the council facility and contaminates the minesite which has in turn increased the workload (collecting litter) of the Site Supervisor.

-Photographs of the mine site infrastructure and rehabilitation progress are contained in Appendix I.
+Photographs of the mine site exploration and rehabilitation progress are contained in Appendix I.